kserve/modelmesh-serving/fvt/README.md

 ### Install ModelMesh Serving

 The FVTs rely on a set of models existing in a configured `localMinIO` storage.
-The easiest way to get these models is to use a quick-start install with an instance of MinIO running the `kserve/modelmesh-minio-dev-examples` image.
+The easiest way to get these models is to use a quick-start installation with an instance of MinIO running the `kserve/modelmesh-minio-dev-examples` image.

 If starting with a fresh namespace, install ModelMesh Serving configured for the FVTs with: